reactjs/react.dev/content/docs/introducing-jsx.md

 ### Embedding Expressions in JSX {#embedding-expressions-in-jsx}

-In the example below, we declare a variable called `name` and then use it inside JSX by wrapping it in curly braces:
+In the example below, we declare a constant called `name` and then use it inside JSX by wrapping it in curly braces:

 ```js{1,2}
 const name = 'Josh Perez';